 (3) Construction phase.

-(A) DHS must be notified in writing before construction starts.
+(A) HHSC must be notified in writing before construction starts.

 (B) All construction not done in accordance with the completed plans and specifications as submitted for review and as modified in accordance with review requirements will require additional drawings if the change is significant.